 Clinton Bastin was in the US Marine Corps during World War II.

-Posted by Jim W. Dean, Managing Editor on February 18, 2017, With 1416 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on February 18, 2017, With 1423 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.